 It is interesting to examine these models from a mathematical perspective, but predictions about the future course of any pandemic requires linking the theoretical models to actual data.

-For COVID-19, data is free for the taking, thanks to Johns Hopkins University, the New York Times, USA Facts, and others.
-If you have more than a little skill in data science, you can build your own model and run it on real data.
+For COVID-19, data is available from various resources and registries.
+Thus, using real data, models can be built and tested.

 There is concern, however, about the raw data.
-Tests for COVID-19 will sometimes produce false positives and false negatives.
-There is a lag between when the test is done and when a positive result gets reported.
+Tests for COVID-19 will sometimes produce false positive results and more often, false negative results.
+Also, there is a lag between when the test is done and when a positive result gets reported.
 More importantly, not everyone who has an infection will get tested.

-You can build a model based on the number of deaths rather than the number of infections.
-While there are no false positives or negatives on an outcome like death, there is uncertainty on when a death should be associated with COVID-19.
+A model can be built based on the number of deaths rather than the number of infections.
+While there are no false positive or negative results on an outcome like death, there is uncertainty about when a death should be classified as due to or associated with COVID-19.

 While these are serious problems, they are not new to Epidemiologists.
-There are ways to adjust models for some types of over and under reporting.
+There are methods to adjust models for some types of over and under reporting.
 When adjustments are not available, there is often the ability to recognize the direction in which these problems will bias the model estimates.

 Concerns about heteorgeneity

-A concern about compartment models is that it treats every individual the same.
+A concern about compartment models is that they every individual the same.
 Some people, however, are less likely to get infected than others.
-Some parts of the country, because of urban crowding, are more likely to see higher rates of infection than other parts of the country.
-The models are affected by important temporal changes such as business shutdowns and reopenings, increased testing, and mandates for masking.
-This leads to heterogeneity, and if you don’t properly account for this heterogeneity, the accuracy of your predictions will suffer.
+Also, some parts of the country are more likely to see higher rates of infection than other parts of the country due to differences in population density.
+The models are also affected by important temporal changes such as business shutdowns and reopenings, increased testing, and mandates for masking.
+These variations lead to heterogeneity.
+If heterogeneity of individual, susceptibility and exposure are not accounted for, the accuracy of the model predictions will be impacted.

 Agent based models

 An agent based model replaces buckets of water with individual particles.
-There particles move around at varying speeds and when an infected particle collides a susceptible particle, the latter also becomes infected.
-Think of it as a giant simulated game of tag, with the infected people playing the role of “it”.
-You can control each particle differently.
-Faster moving particles represent individuals who do not practice social distancing well.
-You can assign each particle a different level of susceptibility as well, so that some become infected with very high probability after a collision and others become infected with a much lower probability.
-These models can include other sources of variation, such as changes in social distancing after a lockdown.
+There particles move around at varying speeds and when an infected particle collides with a susceptible particle, the latter also becomes infected.
+This model can be likened to a giant simulated game of tag, with the infected people playing the role of “it”.
+Each particle can be controlled differently.
+With COVID-19, faster moving particles represent individuals who do not practice social distancing or masking well.
+Each particle can be assigned a different level of susceptibility based on social distancing or masking so that some become infected with very high probability after a collision and others become infected with a much lower probability.
+These models can include other sources of variation, such as changes in public health directives such as stay at home orders.

-Agent based models have been compared to a giant game of the Sims.
-The number of people in the agent based models, however, is often in the thousands or even millions.

 Hierarchical models

-A hierarchical model divides up the country into regions (typically individual counties) and lets each region have a different SIR model.
-With 3,141 counties, this represents a huge increase in complexity, one that could potentially choke even the fastest computers.
-The saving grace in these hierarchical models is that you can often rely on the fact that similar regions will behave similarly in the dynamics of the SIR model.
+A hierarchical model divides the country into regions (typically individual counties) and each region has a different SIR model.
+With 3,141 counties in the United States, this represents a huge increase in complexity, one that could potentially overwhelm even the fastest of computers.
+However, these hierarchical models will behave similarly in the dynamics of the SIR model for similar regions (counties).

 Time varying parameters